Radio Boulevard

 Black Wrinkle HRO-7T SN: 189 0396 - Probably a Commercial End-User Request - From the serial number 189 0396, this HRO-7T was the 396th receiver from the HRO-7's first production run.
 That would seem to have the actual build happening in October or November of 1947.
 Black wrinkle for the HRO-7T receiver WASN'T listed as an option in National's 1948 catalog.
 Black Wrinkle WASN'T shown as an option for the HRO-7T in the months of August through December 1947 QST ads.
 The most likely explanation for the existence of a small quantity of HRO-7T receivers painted Black Wrinkle would be a special order requesting that paint color for a specific end user.
 But, who would that end user be?
 Almost certainly it had to be either a commercial user or a military user.
 One guess could be airport ground stations or some type of commercial monitoring use where several receivers would be part of the equipment used and the standard gray-silver paint would have been a visual distraction.
 The HRO did have a well-known history of use by various airlines and airports.
 The HRO also had a long history with the military and a small sample run for evaluation might have been a possibility, especially during the post-WWII military upgrades to radio equipment that was going on at the time.
 But, there aren't any military data plates or military acceptance stamps on the receiver or any other indications of military use.
 In fact, the receiver looks like it was used very little.
 However, commercial or military users generally wanted rack mount receivers, so the table model would be an uncommon choice for those users (not unheard of, but uncommon.)
 It's also possible that the special order for a small number of Black Wrinkle HRO-7T receivers was to use the table model receiver in conjunction with the already standard Black Wrinkle HRO-7R rack mount versions and have both the "T" and "R" receivers match.
 Since Black Wrinkle on the HRO-7T appears to have never been an advertised option, the only explanation is a small special order but the "why" and "who" are a mystery at this time.

 So far, the only other black wrinkle HRO-7T I've seen is on the radiomuseum.org website and that is just a photograph with no specific details provided.
 The photograph of the radiomuseum.org receiver is shown in the photo to the left.
 My black wrinkle HRO-7T is shown in the photo below.
 As can be seen, both receivers have exactly the same appearance.
-The existence of another black wrinkle HRO-7T with the same unique combination of wrinkle finish and smooth finish panels seems to indicate that these receivers came from a small quantity special order by a specific end user that requested the special paint job.
+The existence of another black wrinkle HRO-7T with the same unique combination of wrinkle finish and smooth finish panels seems to indicate that these receivers came from a small quantity special order for a specific end user that requested the special paint job.
 Because of the small quantity built these Black Wrinkle HRO-7T receivers are quite rare.

 photo left: The Black Wrinkle Finish HRO-7T shown on the radiomuseum.org website (note that coil set "A" is installed in this receiver)

 How the Black Wrinkle Paint Scheme was Created - This paint scheme required an involved process and it's obvious that it was performed at National.
 First, all of the cabinet pieces were separately painted on all sides with black nitrocellulose lacquer.
 Next, the rear panel-top lid piece and the front panel-sides piece needed to undergo further painting but the nitrocellulose lacquer had to be left for a short time to dry (the length of the "dry time" determines the depth of the wrinkle texture - the longer the "dry time" the finer the wrinkle.)
 Next, the nomenclature-panel areas were masked using special pre-made masking templates.
 Then the two main cabinet pieces were temporarily assembled and then just the cabinet exterior was sprayed with the wrinkle catalyst.
 The cabinet then was baked.
 After the wrinkle was cured the cabinet was taken out of the oven to cool.
 Then the masking was removed.
 Then the white fill paint for the engraving (actually stamped) was applied.
 The finished paint scheme left the white nomenclature inside areas that looked like stain-finished panels while the majority of the cabinet was wrinkle finished.
 Inside the cabinet and under the lid would be satin black lacquer, as would be expected, since just the exterior of the cabinet was sprayed with catalyst.
 The bottom cover was satin black on both sides.
-The Black Winkle in combination with the satin finish panels really has a striking effect as can be seen in the photo below.
+The Black Winkle in combination with the satin finish panels really has a striking effect as can be seen in the photo to the right.

 HRO-50, HRO-50-1 and HRO-60